slavaPislyakov/JEST_SUPERTEST_API_TESTING/Readme.md

 # Jest + Supertest API testing framework:

-1. To intall all dependecies run command: `npm init`
+1. To intall all dependecies run command: `npm i`
-2. To run test you should run command: `npm run jest:test `
+2. To run test you should run command: `npm run jest:test`
 3. All test results will be present in `report.html` file

 > NOTE: